 Transportation > Transportation to all the field locations is included.
 Our pickup and drop off point is on Superior Street in front of the Fitger’s Inn (here’s a map).

 Weather > Rainy conditions can create some very interesting and diffused lighting situations that create unique photographic opportunities that you won’t have on a sunny day.
 If the weather conditions pose a danger to the group we will reschedule the workshop.

 What to Wear > Please watch the weather forecast and prepare appropriately.
 We have plenty of room for you, your photo equipment and a backpack with supplies.
 Bring a rain coat and perhaps rain pants if there is a chance of rain.
 Dress in layers so you can add or remove them as appropriate.
 Please wear hiking boots or trail shoes.

 What to Bring > Bring your camera (DSLR is required – no point-and-shoots), tripod, lenses, shutter release, and a neutral density filter.
 PLEASE BRING AN EXTA BATTERY FOR YOUR CAMERA AND YOUR BATTERY CHARGER!
 Bring a backpack with extra gear, a bottle of water, and some light snacks.
 Pack a notebook and pens/pencils for note taking.

-Food > Lunch is included as part of the workshop and we will have complimentary snacks and water on board the bus.
+Food > Lunch is included on Saturday as part of the workshop and we will have complimentary snacks and water on board the bus.

 Sunday Classroom Session > Sunday morning’s classroom session will cover important concepts and techniques for organizing, cataloguing, editing, and finishing your photographs using Adobe Lightroom and Photoshop.
 We recommend that you bring a laptop with Lightroom and Photoshop desktop applications installed to make the most of this session.
 William will share his workflow processes and provide your with crucial photo finishing techniques to make the most of your images.